tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

     ax.scatter(neg_points[:, 0], neg_points[:, 1], color='red', marker='*', s=marker_size, edgecolor='white', linewidth=1.25)
 ```

-We alos have a few helper functions to make our code DRY/cleaner:
+We also have a few helper functions to make our code DRY/cleaner:

 ```python